-Dr. W. Franklin Evans, the 9th President of Voorhees College, has been in the education arena over 25 years.
-He served as the Vice President of Academic Affairs at Virginia Union University in Richmond, VA where he was instrumental in leading the institution through a successful reaffirmation of accreditation and establishing an Honors College, a Bachelor of Arts Degree in Fine Arts, and a Master of Education degree.
+Several years ago, Dr. Evans served as the Vice President of Academic Affairs at Virginia Union University in Richmond, VA where he was instrumental in leading the institution through a successful reaffirmation of accreditation and establishing an Honors College, a Bachelor of Arts Degree in Fine Arts, and a Master of Education degree.
 He also worked at Elizabeth City State, J. F. Drake State Technical College, Alabama Agricultural and Mechanical University, and Tennessee State University.
 He is also an experienced fundraiser and grant writer.

 W. Franklin Evans is considered a highly skilled administrator, professor and K-12 practitioner, having worked in the Metropolitan Atlanta area as a high school teacher, department chair, and principal.
 He has conducted numerous faculty development workshops and served as a mentor and coach.

 In 1994, Evans earned a doctoral degree in higher education administration from Georgia State University.
 He earned a degree in journalism, middle childhood education, curriculum and instruction, as well as administration and supervision from Georgia State University.
 He earned a bachelor’s degree in entomology from the University of Georgia in 1984.